bufferapp/README/teams/account-management/README.md

    **What it `dev` mode?**

-   Appending `-dev` to a service name (i.e, `ore-authentication-service-dev`) will run your local code rather than the production docker container.
+   Appending `-dev` to a service name (i.e, `authentication-service-dev`) will run your local code rather than the production docker container.

    **Which services have a dev mode?**

-   Only `login`, `core-authentication-service` and `session-service` can be started in dev or production mode.
+   Only `login`, `authentication-service` and `session-service` can be started in dev or production mode.
 All other services will run the local code by default.

    **When to use dev mode?**